 Shorts or pants.
 I would say that is a subjective preference, but depending on the season I tend to prefer the shorts.
 I have a couple of pairs of Vaude Hiking Shorts that are outstanding for comfort and durability.
 I have worn these every hike up here except in winter or very rainy conditions, and the punishment they have taken so far without damage is amazing.

-My backpack is usually a photographer's backpack, which doesn't leave a huge amount of room for supplies, but it is enough to carry my Leica CL or my Nikon D750, both of which have moderate zoom lenses.
+My backpack is usually a photographer's backpack, which doesn't leave a huge amount of room for supplies, but it is enough to carry my Nikon Z5 with a moderate zoom lense.
 The backpack has outer pockets for water and coffee and room for enough snacks for the day and a spare top layer.
-I tend to prefer carrying the lighter Leica, but sometimes I feel the need to have the full frame DSLR on hand.
 I managed well with the Lowepro Flipside Trek which I have now carried on almost all my hikes up here but I recently switched to a Lowepro Runabout BP.
-It is incredibly lightweight and I have stuffed this thing with power tools, heavy camera gear, food and clothing layers and it just kept going... until it didn't.
+It was incredibly lightweight and I stuffed this thing with power tools, heavy camera gear, food and clothing layers and it just kept going... until it didn't.
 With the zip broken, I couldn't use it any more and went back to a superlight Salomon Trailblazer 10L which is outstanding for lightness and durability.
-The only drawback with it is its thin and unpadded non-waterproof construction, I stuff a dry bag in there with clothing contained in that and also contain my camera gear in a smaller packable waterproof case that fits inside.
+The only drawback with it is its thin and unpadded construction, I stuff a dry bag in there with clothing contained in that and also contain my camera gear in a smaller packable waterproof case that fits inside.
 My rain protection gear or warmer clothing tends to have to be attached to the outside of this backpack, but its a small price to pay for the small size and durability.
 Most days I carry a cheap lightweight waterproof and wind resistant outer layer from Decathlon that folds up nicely to attach outside the bag.
 Only had to use it two or three times so far, but more than adequate for my needs.